enriicola/Linked-adm-In/README.md

 - Given our partial overlap we can think to carefully design this solution.
 Here are two candidate pairings:
     - Option 1: Combine Q1 and Q3
-        Shared attribute: expire_date.
+        - Shared attribute: expire_date.
-        Partitioning by expire_date allows efficient filtering for both queries.
+        - Partitioning by expire_date allows efficient filtering for both queries.

     - Option 2: Combine Q1 and Q7
-        Shared attribute: type.
+        - Shared attribute: type.
-        Partitioning by type allows efficient filtering for both queries.
+        - Partitioning by type allows efficient filtering for both queries.

-We could decide to opt for mixing Q1 and Q3 because expire_date is time-based and therefore with high selection factor (we have less types then expire_dates so makes sense to group the latter).

---> We'll see later on that this approach brings some problems!
+We could decide to opt for mixing Q1 and Q3 because expire_date is time-based and therefore with high selection factor (we have less types then expire_dates so makes sense to group the latter) --> We'll see later on that this approach brings some problems!

 Also, as seen before, we opt for a list<text> to allow the INDEX creation for Q7's level selection.